Suggested Sowing Rates

 20kg/ha 8kg/acre 2g/m2

-Cornfield mixtures contain annual wild flowers which will produce a colourful display in one growing season from an autumn or spring sowing.
-EC1 contains a selection of the brightest, most popular cornfield flowers.
+Cornfield seed mixture contain annual wild flowers which will produce a colourful display in one growing season from an autumn or spring sowing.
+EC1 contains a selection of the brightest, most popular cornfield wild flowers.
 This mixture will grow well on most soil types.